Guide to Implementing Web Push Notifications, Without a Vendor Lock-in

 Best Practices for Subscription Management & Collecting Push Opt-in

-Keep in mind when you start Push Notifications on your website, you start from Zero subscribers.
+Keep in mind when you start Push Notifications on your website, you start with Zero subscribers.
 You will slowly need to get subscribers and build your list, which has huge ROI potential.
 There is currently no way to convert your email subscribers into Push subscribers.

 Hence we should identify what are the best ways to get user subscription on your and how to increase your opt-in rate.

-In general, we expect that your site should get at-least as much subscription/opt-in rate for Push Subscribers as it is for Email.
+In general, we expect that your site should get at least as much subscription/opt-in rate for Push Subscribers as it is for Email.
 We believe this is for two reasons

 - You do not need to type anything while subscribing to Push Notifications.
 A click is easier than typing in a text box.

 - You are in full control of your Push Notification subscription, as you can opt out of Push Notifications for any site through your Browser settings.

 How should you collect subscription?
 If you are full HTTPS site, you will see only 1 native pop-up that appears like below.